MicrosoftDocs/SupportArticles-docs/support/azure/log-analytics/mma-troubleshoot-basics.md.md

 **Azure portal**

-1. In the Log Analytics that the Monitoring Agent is connected to, select **Logs**.
+1. In the Log Analytics workspace that the Monitoring Agent is connected to, select **Logs**.

 1. Run the following query: